haimbilia/BuyHub/readme.txt

     => 063631 - Seller UI: Spacing issue on seller registration page.
     => 063632 - Advertiser: Double background images are showing while registering as an advertiser at the front-end and getting a UI issue while editing the content block of the advertiser at the admin's end.
     => 063813 - Seller: Shop Inventory >> Add product: UI is distorted.
+    => 064034 - Web iOS: Admin: Comment popup is not opened when the user clicks on the 'view comment' icon under subscription order section.

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.